DarkGhostHunter/Lararut/README.md

 ### Validation rules

-This package includes two four rules, `is_rut`, `is_rut_strict`, `is_rut_equal` and `rut_exists`.
+This package includes four rules, `is_rut`, `is_rut_strict`, `is_rut_equal` and `rut_exists`.

 #### `is_rut`

 This checks if the RUT being passed is a valid RUT string.
-This automatically cleans the RUT from anything except numbers and Verification Digit, and sees is the resulting RUT is valid.
+This automatically cleans the RUT from anything except numbers and Verification Digit, and checks if the RUT is valid.

 ```php
 <?php